run-ai/docs/docs/Administrator/Researcher-Setup/researcher-setup-intro.md

-Following is a step by step guide for getting a new Researcher up to speed with Run:AI and Kubernetes.
+Following is a step-by-step guide for getting a new Researcher up to speed with Run:AI and Kubernetes.

 ## Change of Paradigms: from Docker to Kubernetes